A

 Daniel Cho

-Assistant Executive Director for Candidate Guidance and Policy
+Assistant Executive Director for Campaign Affairs

 Mr. Cho is a past Co-Chair of the Program Committee for the Council on Governmental Ethics Laws (COGEL) and participant in the New York City Leadership Institute.
 He is a past Chair and Vice-Chair of the Steering Committee for the Korean American League for Civic Action (KALCA).
 He currently serves as the Vice-President of Civic Engagement for the Korean American Association of Greater New York (KAAGNY) and is a member of the Council of Korean Americans.
 Mr. Cho holds a B.A. in Political Science from Boston College.